VivekSharma-32/issue-tracker/README.md

 # How to use ?

-Run this command in your GitHub CLI
+Run this command npm start in ur terminal.

 # Features